shuklaayush/noir-bigint/README.md

 [![CI][ci-shield]][ci-url]
 [![MIT License][license-shield]][license-url]

+## Packages

+This library provides three crates:

+- `biguint` - custom unsigned big integer type implemented using u56 limbs
+- `primefield` - wrapper around `biguint` that implements prime field operations
+- `curves` - example elliptic curve libraries built using the `primefield` type

+### `biguint`

-This library provides a custom `BigUint56` data type, allowing for computations on large unsigned integers.
+This crate provides a custom [`BigUint56`](./crates/biguint/src/lib.nr) data type, allowing for computations on large unsigned integers.
 The integers are represented with a fixed number of limbs, each of which is a 56-bit unsigned integer.

 We utilize `u56` limbs for two primary reasons:

 1. 56 is divisible by 8, simplifying conversions to/from bytes.
 2. Multiplication requires a double-width intermediate value and `u112` is the maximum double-width value that can be represented in Noir.

-This library provides various functionalities such as arithmetic operations (addition, subtraction, multiplication, division), bitwise operations (left shift, right shift), comparisons and conversions (to bytes, to bits).
+This provides various functionalities such as arithmetic operations (addition, subtraction, multiplication, division), bitwise operations (left shift, right shift), comparisons and conversions (to bytes, to bits).

+### `primefield`

+This contains the [`PrimeField`](./crates/biguint/src/lib.nr) data type, which allows for efficient operations on prime field elements.
+This is implemented as a wrapper around the `BigUint56` type and stores the values in the [Montgomery form](https://en.wikipedia.org/wiki/Montgomery_modular_multiplication) for efficient modular multiplication/reduction.

+### `curves`

+This crate contains examples of the `secp256k1` and the `ed25519` curves implemented using the `PrimeField` type.

 ## Installation